-The Karenni community in Omaha celebrated its New Year Festival, Kay Htoe Boe, on April 27, 2019, on the Creighton University campus.
-Creighton University is honored to have hosted the celebration and grateful to the Karenni to teach us about their history, identity, and cosmology.
-Dr. Eric Meyer's photos can be viewed here.
+The Karenni community in Omaha prepared to celebrate its New Year Festival, Kay Htoe Boe, on May 9, 2020, on the Creighton University campus.
+Creighton University is honored to host the celebration and grateful to the Karenni to teach us about their history, identity, and cosmology.
+Unfortunately, due to the Covid-19 pandemic, the festival had to be cancelled.
+We hope to join the Karenni community for this celebration in 2021!
+Dr. Eric Meyer's photos from the 2019 celebration can be viewed here.

-January 18, 2019: Becky Davis, Margo Minnich, Jennifer Peter, and I meet for the first time with the group of students that participates in the 2019 summer program in Austria and Hungary, from May 21 to June 1.
-The topic of the program is "Definitions of Health - Implications for Care".
-The group of 26 undergraduate, graduate and professional students will visit with us, among other sites, an eldercare facility and hospital, an emergency medical services center, the Psychology Department at Karoli Gaspar University, a refugee organization, an alternative healer in the shamanic tradition, the Hungarian Chamber of Health Professionals, an organ transplant ward, and a pilgrimage shrine.
-Also, we will spend a whole day in Bad Kreuzen at the First Center for Traditional European Medicine to learn about and experience complementary treatments, such as hydrology, wraps and Celtic meditation.
+Becky Davis, Margo Minnich, Jennifer Peter, and I have started to prepare our summer program in Austria and Hungary to be held from May 17 to May 29, 2021.
+The topic of the program is "Exploring Holistic Health - Implications for Care and Policy".
+Undergraduate, graduate and professional students will visit with us, among other sites, an eldercare facility and hospital, an emergency medical services center, the Psychology Department at Karoli Gaspar University, a refugee organization, an alternative healer in the shamanic tradition, the Hungarian Chamber of Health Professionals, an organ transplant ward, and a pilgrimage shrine.
+Also, we will spend a whole day in Bad Kreuzen at the First Center for Traditional European Medicine to learn about and experience complementary treatments, such as hydrology, wraps, and Celtic meditation.